 D2C or ‘Direct to Consumer’ is a relatively new wave of business model and refers to when a company produces a given product in its own facility, as well as distributes it within its own channels.
 These channels may be an e-commerce platform, social media or physical retail.

 It’s an exciting space to be in and can work in almost any given industry.
 If you’re looking for a team that understands and embraces this model, please get in touch.

 What is D2C or Direct To Consumer business model?

 The D2C (Direct To Consumer) model gives the brand a direct relationship with the consumer.
 In traditional B2C models, there is often the role of a manufacturer, a distributor, a retailer and then the brands head office team.

-The key benefits of a D2C model is the direct relationship with the end consumer.
+The key benefits of a D2C model are the direct relationship with the end consumer.
 This means that product feedback, customer service and the margins saved on extra stages of distribution ensure a better, more innovative, customer experience.
-IAB research found that in most categories (starting from mattresses and furniture, to pet products, personal care, and beverages), D2C brands are fast gaining market share from incumbents.
+IAB research found that in most categories (starting from mattresses and furniture to pet products, personal care, and beverages), D2C brands are fast gaining market share from incumbents.

 The internet has facilitated this new wave of business model and allowed it to flourish.

 Ecommerce platforms enable sales, social media ensures ongoing two-way communication and email marketing directly reminds consumers to make that repeat sale.
 It’s an exciting space that has provided consumers with a new standard in creative marketing and product development.